 - Ask him or her what you can do to solve the problem.
 If they need one more copy of the appraisal report, ask them how soon they need it.
 They may not need it tomorrow.

 - Talk about future assignments.
 Say, for example, “On the next assignment, we’ll be sure to include that extra copy of the appraisal.”

 - If it’s your fault, be sure to accept responsibility and not make excuses.
 Your client will appreciate your honesty.

 - Restate what you have promised to do, and take notes on it, so there is no misunderstanding.

 - Report back to the client, even if there’s nothing to report.
 For example, calling in a few days to let them know the corrected report will go out next week on Tuesday.

 - If appropriate, diplomatically show your customers how to keep the problem from happening in the future.
-For example, a faxed appraisal order was not received.
-Suggest to your client that they call and leave a message that they are sending a fax, or tell them that you will send a faxed reply back.
+For example, an emailed appraisal order was not received.
+Suggest to your client that they call and leave a message that they are sending an email, or tell them that you will send an email reply back.